jean-roland/LCSF_C_Stack/README.md

 * `LCSF_Validator.c`: This module is in charge of verifying if messages correspond to a known command set protocol.

 They are accompanied by a support file:
-* `Filo.c`: A module that creates memory pool that can be used as filo memory.
+* `Lifo.c`: A module that creates memory pool that can be used as lifo memory.

 Then the actual protocols are fed into the stack at initialization time.